-Accessory settings menu is shown only if the phone is or has been connected to one of the accessories, for example, headsets HDB-4 or HDS-3, handsfree unit CARK126, or mobile inductive loopset LPS-4.
+Accessory settings menu is shown only if the phone is or has been connected to one of the following accessories: headsets HDB-4 or HDS-3, handsfree unit CARK126, or mobile inductive loopset LPS-4.

 Press Menu, and select Settings and Accessory settings.
-You can select Headset, Handsfree or Loopset or Music stand if the corresponding accessory is or has been connected to the phone.
+You can select Headset, Handsfree, Loopset or Music stand, if the corresponding accessory is or has been connected to the phone.

-- Select Default profile to select the profile you want to be automatically activated when you connect the selected accessory.
+- Select Default profile to select the profile that you want to be automatically activated when you connect to the selected accessory.
 You can select another profile while the accessory is connected. - Select Automatic answer to set the phone to answer an incoming call automatically after five seconds.
 If the Incoming call alert is set to Beep once or Off, automatic answer will not be in use. - Select Lights to set the lights permanently On.
 Select Automatic to set the lights on for 15 seconds after a keypress.
-The Lights option is available only when Handsfree is selected. - When the phone is connected to the full car kit, select Ignition detector and On to automatically switch off the phone approximately 20 seconds after you have switched off car's ignition.
+The Lights option is available only when Handsfree is selected.